|

 across the bars.

-With a few zip ties & a drill you can figure out a way to mount
+With a few zip ties and a drill you can figure out a way to mount

 yours.
 If you mount it as shown on the picture check for

-clearances & keep in mind the movement of the swingarm & wheel.
+clearances & keep in mind the movement of the swingarm and wheel.

 I also zip tied some clear plastic from a bottle on the swingarm